 Hathor Goddess of Heavenly Motherhood

-She was the symbolic mother of the ancient Egyptian earthly representations; the Pharaohs, since she was the mother or partner of the sky god Horus and the sun god Ra, both of whom were associated with monarchy.
+She symbolized the mother of ancient Egypt’s earthly representatives: the Pharaohs.
+This was because she was the mother or partner of both the sky god Horus and the sun god Ra, and people associated both deities with monarchy.

-She was one of the numerous goddesses who worked as Ra’s feminine counterpart, the Eye of Ra, and in this guise, she had a vindictive element that shielded him from his foes.
-Her good side signified music, dancing, joy, love, sexuality, and maternal care, and she was the spouse of various male deities as well as the mother of their sons.
+She was also one of many goddesses who served as Ra’s feminine counterpart, the Eye of Ra.
+In this role, she possessed a vindictive side that shielded him from his foes.
+Her benevolent aspect represented music, dancing, joy, love, sexuality, and maternal care.
+She was the spouse of various male deities and the mother of their sons.

 Ancient Egyptian Cow Goddess Hathor ” The Lady of Drunkenness”

-Many qualities belong to Hathor in ancient Egyptian texts; one of her epithets was “The Lady of Drunkenness,” and the yearly event is known as the Tekh Festival, or Festival of Drunkenness, highlighted how humanity was alive partially owing to drink.
-They would toast to the fact that alcohol knocked down the strong cow god who was attempting to annihilate humanity!
+Ancient Egyptian texts attribute many qualities to Hathor.
+One of her epithets was “The Lady of Drunkenness.”
+The yearly Tekh Festival, or Festival of Drunkenness, highlighted how drink partially sustained humanity.
+During this festival, people would toast to the fact that alcohol knocked down the strong cow god who attempted to annihilate humanity!

-We can see how the ancient Egyptians, like Hathor, would drink till they passed out in temple settings.
-Egyptians would indulge in sexual acts at the Festival of Drunkenness to honor Hathor as the goddess of love.
-Overall, it seems that partaking in this festival or leaving slightly obscene votive artifacts is an excellent way to acquire the favor – or remain on the good side – of the goddess famed for both her abundant love-related gifts and her anger!
+We can see how ancient Egyptians, like the ancient Egyptian cow goddess Hathor, would drink until they passed out in temple settings.
+Egyptians would also indulge in sexual acts at the Festival of Drunkenness to honor Hathor as the goddess of love.
+Overall, it seems that partaking in this festival or leaving slightly obscene votive artifacts was an excellent way to acquire the favor – or remain on the good side – of the goddess famed for both her abundant love-related gifts and her anger!

-Milk intake and praise may be a more family-friendly approach to expressing thanks to Hathor.
-Hathor’s udders are shown as “flowing with milk,” honoring not just Hathor and her connection to mothers and children, but also milk and its health benefits for people.
+Milk intake and praise might be a more family-friendly approach to expressing thanks to Hathor.
+Hathor’s udders, depicted as “flowing with milk,” honor not only Hathor and her connection to mothers and children but also milk and its health benefits for people.

 The Hymn of the Seven Hathors: “Praise to the goddess”